brytebee/toDo/README.md

 # To Do list
 ## Description

-> In this project, you will build a simple HTML list of To Do tasks.
-The list will be styled according to the specifications listed later in this lesson.
-This simple web page will be built using webpack and served by a webpack dev server.
+In this project, I built a simple list of To-Do tasks.
+This simple web page is engineered using Webpack and served by a Webpack dev server.
+I also used JavaScript DOM manipulation, HTML5, Bootstrap and CSS3.

 ## Screenshot
 ![image](https://user-images.githubusercontent.com/27709832/131328615-c1d396fa-cf55-414b-bf5a-d9f814dece7a.png)